 Don’t believe it my darlings.
 As you have already shown, you are far, far more, than your jean size.

-Take jelly beans, for instance – some people have a strong inkling for the red ones and others prefer the yellow, or the green.
+Take Gummie Bears for instance – some people have a strong inkling for the red ones, while others prefer the yellow, or the green.

 That’s just the way it is.